kristinriebe/django-provenance/README.md

 The different parts of the web application are under heavy development and serve to test different possible implementations.

+## Disclaimer
+This webapp is under development.
+There can be major changes at any time and it's likely that some things are broken.

 ## Installation
 Download everything and install the required python (2.7) packages, e.g. using `pip install`.
 There is also a requirements.txt which you use like this: